 Prescan validation can identify dependencies or supporting files in top-level modules.
 Veracode scans dependencies resulting from scanning the selected top-level modules that depend on them.

 - In Java, uploaded WAR and EAR files are always the top-level modules.
-Uploaded JAR files usually are top-level modules, except when they are dependencies of WAR or EAR files.
+Uploaded JAR files usually are top-level modules, except when they are dependencies of other Java artifacts.

 - In .NET, the uploaded EXE files are usually the top-level modules.
 If they are not a dependency for another part of the application, uploaded DLL files can be top-level modules.

 - In C++, the uploaded main application is the top-level module.